opensearch-project/documentation-website/_search-plugins/caching/tiered-cache.md

 ## Installing required plugins

 To use tiered caching, install a tiered cache plugin.
 As of OpenSearch 2.13, the only available cache plugin is the `cache-ehcache` plugin.
-This plugin provides a disk cache implementation which can be used a disk tier within a tiered cache.
+This plugin provides a disk cache implementation that can be used as a disk tier within a tiered cache.
 For more information about installing non-bundled plugins, see [Additional plugins]({{site.url}}{{site.baseurl}}/install-and-configure/plugins/#additional-plugins).

 A tiered cache fails to initialize if the `cache-ehcache` plugin is not installed or disk cache properties are not set.
 {: .warning}